MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 The preceding list isn't exhaustive.
 If your design has other resources that will impact the number of available IP addresses, accommodate those addresses.

 This architecture is designed for a single workload.
-For multiple workloads, you may want to isolate the user node pools from each other and from the system node pool.
-That choice may result in more subnets that are smaller in size.
-Also, the ingress resource might be more complex.
-You might need multiple ingress controllers that will require extra addresses.
+For multiple workloads, you might want to isolate the user node pools from each other and from the system node pool.
+That choice results in more subnets that are smaller in size.
+Also, the ingress resource might be more complex, and as a result you might need multiple ingress controllers that requires extra IP addresses.

 For the complete set of considerations for this architecture, see [AKS baseline Network Topology](https://github.com/mspnp/aks-secure-baseline/blob/main/networking/topology.md).